 In March 2007, Canaccord Capital Corporation entered into a standby credit facility with the Bank of Montreal for up to \$25 million.
-Canaccord has drawn \$25 million under this facility and has subordinated that amount in accordance with a Uniform Subordinate Loan Agreement with the Bank of Montreal and the Investment Dealer Association of Canada.
+Canaccord has drawn \$25 million under this facility and has subordinated that amount in accordance with a Uniform Subordinated Loan Agreement with the Bank of Montreal and the Investment Dealers Association of Canada (whose jurisdiction has now been assumed by the Investment Industry Regulatory Organization of Canada (IIROC)).
 Other than these contracts and contracts entered into in the ordinary course of business, Canaccord has not entered into any contract before the most recently completed financial year but that is still in effect, which can reasonably be regarded as material.